Raúl Martínez (artist): The revolution and his work

 The revolution had not influenced the work of Martínez until 1962 when the blockade between the United States and Cuba occurred.
 Even then, the influence of the revolution did not, yet, have a substantial effect on the body of work.
 Martínez simply began incorporating topical titles into his work (which becomes evident in his exhibition Expressionismo Abstracto in 1963).
 Abstraction soon became the mode of expression of the Cuban artist, shifting from billboard advertisements to abstract paintings by 1964, when Rauschenberg-like symbols began to appear in the artist's paintings (first with the number 26 as a graphic symbol in 26 de julio).

 Substantial to the progression of Martínez's work was the importance of his life-partner, Abelardo Estorino, a prominent playwright and poet in Cuba at the time.
-It has yet to be determined how influential Estorino had been directed upon the work of Martínez, but substantial to the progression of the artist's work was the fact that he was homosexual.
+It has yet to be determined how influential Estorino had been directed upon the work of Martínez, but substantial to the progression of the artist's work was that he was homosexual.
 During the homosexual paranoia in Cuba in the 60's and 70's, Martínez had lost his job as a teacher in the school of architecture in Havana, which caused him to further pursue his career as a freelance designer, while continuing his career as a prominent painter in Cuba, following his already well-known body of work.